What Is Asset Tracking? Benefits, Tools & Software Explained

 The terms “asset” and “inventory” are sometimes used interchangeably, but they do have some key differences.

 • Assets refer to the equipment, infrastructure and tools essential for keeping business operations running efficiently.
 Examples include machinery, vehicles, office equipment and IT systems.
-Assets are mainly long-term investments that help businesses generate revenue over time — and they are tracked to monitor their performance, lifespan and maintenance.
+Assets are mainly long-term investments that help businesses generate revenue over time.
+Businesses track them to monitor their performance, lifespan and maintenance.

 • Inventory is the process of cataloging and managing items within a business.
 It can include finished products, raw materials and parts or supplies that are intended for production, sale or consumption.
-Inventory is a broader concept and can encompass assets, but it is primarily tied to items that cycle through a business.
+Unlike assets, inventory tends to be more regularly consumed or sold.

 A manufacturing company’s machines would typically be classified as assets, while parts used to keep those assets operational would fall under inventory.
 Properly distinguishing between the two allows companies to create a more effective asset inventory management system.